Secondary

 Exams, marking, reports… oh, plus everything else you usually do the rest of the year too.
 You’ve probably got plenty on your plate at the moment, without planning complicated end of term activities.

-So, we thought we’d help you out by rounding up a selection of activities and resources you can try out in your classroom to supplement all the usual awards, reflection exercises and transition stuff you’ll no doubt be doing.
+So, we thought we’d help you out by rounding up a selection of activities and resources you can try out in your classroom to supplement all the usual awards, reflection exercises and transition activities you’ll no doubt be doing.

 (We also have primary school end of year activities.
 If you’re looking for festive ideas instead, look at our Christmas activities round-up).